 Set forth below is the text of a comment that I recently posted to the discussion thread for another blog entry at this site:

-That’s my sincere take re this terribly important matter, in any event.
+That’s my sincere take re these terribly important matters in any event, old friend.